-These healthy vegan peanut butter cookies are only 5 ingredients and grain free.
-Easy to make in one bowl in under 30 minutes!
+These vegan peanut butter cookies are so easy to make and only 5 ingredients.
+They are both grain gluten-free and done in under 30 minutes!

 Just a handful of items is all you need to make these healthy peanut butter cookies: